theeugenechong/tp/docs/UserGuide.md

 =========================================================================
 ```

-### 4.2 Viewing meetings: `meetings`
+### Viewing meetings: `meetings`
-- To view the table of availabilities after inputting [availabilities](#41-declaring-available-timings-for-meetings-available), cOOPer generates a table to help you visualise the availabilities.
+- To view the table of availabilities after inputting [availabilities](#declaring-available-timings-for-meetings-available), cOOPer generates a table to help you visualise the availabilities.
 - How to view available timings:
-  1. After [logging in](#3-login) to the system, enter `meetings`.
+  1. After [logging in](#login) to the system, enter `meetings`.
   2. You will now obtain a table with the availabilities entered.

 - Example input: